-An oscilloscope (also known as an o-scope or just scope) is a graph-display system that displays an electrical signal as a graph.
+An oscilloscope (also known as an o-scope or just scope) is a graphical display system that displays an electrical signal as a graph or image.
 The graph depicts how signals shift over time in most applications: the vertical (Y) axis represents voltage, and the horizontal (X) axis represents time.
 The Z-axis refers to the display’s brightness or intensity.
 The Z-axis of DPO oscilloscopes may be defined by the display’s color grading.

 Who uses oscilloscopes?

 Everybody from scientists to maintenance technicians using an o-scope.
-An automobile engineer uses an oscilloscope to compare analog information from sensors with serial data from the engine control module and any range of integrated systems that power today’s wired and autonomous automobiles.
+An automotive technician uses an automotive oscilloscope to compare analog information from sensors with serial data from the car’s engine control module and any range of integrated systems that power today’s wired and autonomous automobiles.